FLORYS-App/MachineLearning/README.md

 # Machine Learning Team

-Welcome to the **Machine Learning (ML) Team** of **[Your Organization’s Name]**!
+Welcome to the **Machine Learning (ML) Team** of **FLORYS**!
 We’re dedicated to developing innovative machine learning solutions that power the next generation of applications and solve real-world challenges.

 ---